An A to Z Guide to Navigating Digital Education

 Canned content is material created by a third party that’s purchased and used by others.
 Organizations often choose canned content to offer their users expertly crafted online training courses while saving time and money by not creating the resources themselves.

 Compliance training is the process of teaching an organization’s employees the laws, rules, and regulations that apply to their daily work.
-This kind of training protects businesses from liability by improving employee awareness of local, state, and federal laws that apply to their industry.
+Compliance training protects businesses from liability by improving employee awareness of local, state, and federal laws that apply to their industry.

 A content management system (CMS) is a software application that lets people build websites and manage website content.
 Someone without much coding experience can build and manage their website with a CMS.